nausheenfatma/CanadaImmigrationHelpdesk_UsingGenAI/README.md

     ii.
 Calculator tools:

+        Few examples how calculators can be invoked:

-        -I have a family PR application: myself, my spouse and 2 kids.
+        I have a family PR application: myself, my spouse and 2 kids.
 How much will be my total fees?

-        - I applied for immigration in January 2025.
+        I applied for immigration in January 2025.
 How long should my application take to process?

 2. Build a simple Web Interface and host the chat assistant.